 If you are a beginner who has racked up a lot of Chase Ultimate Rewards points, the Citi ThankYou Points ecosystem that starts with the Citi Premier may be the next stop for you.
-Some people are unhappy with the latest announced changes to the Citi Premier Card, but for many the changes are a big win.
-Most of the changes will go into effect on August 23, 2020.
-Some details:
+Some recent changes make it appealing for everyday expenses:

 - Earn 3x at grocery stores (previously 1x)